Table of Contents

 Learn how tech startup Postal has allowed companies to streamline their corporate gifting thanks to ShipBob, while experiencing rocketship growth.

-Postal allows brands to automate offline marketing to drive brand loyalty, improve conversions, increase employee satisfaction, and more.
+Postal is an offline engagement company that helps over 500 brands automate offline marketing to drive brand loyalty, improve conversions, increase employee satisfaction, and more.
 By offering products such as handwritten notes, egift cards, corporate swag, and physical gifts, Postal helps businesses provide a unique and memorable brand experience to recipients.
-Postal recently secured $34 million in Series B funding from investors OMERS Ventures and Mayfield Fund.
+Postal recently secured Series B funding from investors OMERS Ventures and Mayfield Fund.

 - 10x growth YoY